 A joint international initiative to learn from responses to the crisis

 Almost every education system on earth has been affected by the coronavirus (COVID-19) crisis.

-As part of our joint initiative, we are collecting stories from countries across the globe about the solutions their education systems are using to continue learning, and how they are adapting to different student and teacher needs during the crisis.
+As part of our joint initiative, we are collecting stories from across the globe about the solutions education systems are using to continue learning, and how they are adapting to different student and teacher needs during the crisis.

 Chinese Taipei has been successful in containing its number of COVID-19 cases to some of the lowest in the world.
 Nonetheless, they developed a series of contingency plans to ensure education would continue while maintaining safe classrooms and schools.
 Non-governmental organisations played a key role in this response.